yambo-code/yambopy/README.md

 TODO
 ----
-- Enhance modularisation (task-oriented instead of goal-oriented) to support wider developments.
+- Review and update of all features
 - Full documentation & tutorials
 - Test suite
-- Keep developing new features
+- Make it easier to add new features

 Authors
 ------